RaghavMundhra/Raghav.Mundhra/_pages/about.md

   - /about.html
 ---

+ I'm currently an Associate Flight Physics Engineer at <a href="https://www.airbus.com/en">Airbus, India</a> where I work on
+         the development of the new aerodynamic model for aircraft performance calculations to be used for the design of future aircrafts.
+          I completed my Bachelor's in Engineering from Jadavpur University in <a href="https://jadavpuruniversity.in/academics/mechanical-engineering/">
+            Mechnanical Engineering</a> in 2019.
+To further learn about thermofluids, I pursued a Masters in Science (by Research) degree in
+          <a href="https://www.iitkgp.ac.in/">Indian Institute of Technology, Kharagpur under the supervision of Prof.
+          <a href="https://www.iitkgp.ac.in/department/ME/faculty/me-pkd">Prasanta Kumar Das</a> in Heat Trasfer, Complex Fluids and Multiphase Flow Laboratory.

-Fascinated by machines and the different machineries of nature, following a passion driven path of continuous learning.
-Physics is the bread and butter for my soul!
+          I'm fascinated by machines and the different machineries of nature, following a passion driven path of continuous learning.
+Physics is the bread and butter for my soul.

-An "engineer"( by qualification) still in the process of learning and exploring engineering.

-Eager to do some real hands on engineering using first principles to create exciting and meaningful machines.
+          An "engineer" by qualification, but I'm still in the process of learning and exploring engineering and eager to do some real hands on engineering using first principles to create exciting and meaningful machines.

-Highly motivated to contribute to fundamental research in the areas of Thermodynamics, Combustion, Aerodynamics, Propulsion, Turbulence, High Speed Flows and Astrophysics.
+          I'm highly motivated to contribute to fundamental research in the areas of Thermodynamics, Combustion, Aerodynamics, Propulsion, Turbulence, High Speed Flows and Astrophysics.

 <!-- I am currently a research scholar in the Department of [Computer Science and Engineering](http://cse.iitkgp.ac.in/) at IIT Kharagpur, West Bengal.
 I am pursuing my Ph.D. under the supervision of Prof. [Sandip Chakraborty](https://cse.iitkgp.ac.in/~sandipc/).
 I am also a member of the research group [Ubiquitous Networked Systems Lab (UbiNet)](https://cse.iitkgp.ac.in/resgrp/ubinet/).